minsung-k/EthicalFab/README.md

 ## 3. Run by ipynb code
 Each file have the result of different model with differential privacy (DP) or non-DP.
 The result will be saved in 'save' folder as .pkl file.

+We would like to run in GPU, CUDA condition.